What is your most memorable wedding?

 Describe your typical process with a couple.

-Take their booking, the follow up by sending their agreement and client login.
-If required by the client, we later organise a Zoom conversation.
+Take their booking, then follow up by sending the agreement and client login.

 What makes a romantic first dance?